nasa/Common-Metadata-Repository/search-app/api_docs.md

 ### Search Response as Granule Timeline

 Granule timeline queries allow clients to find time intervals with continuous granule coverage per collection.
 The intervals are listed per collection and contain the number of granules within each interval.
-A timeline search can be performed by sending a `GET` request to the `granules/timeline` route.
+A timeline search can be performed by sending a `GET` request with query parameters or a `POST` request with query parameters form encoded in request body to the `granules/timeline` route.
 The utility of this feature for clients is in building interactive timelines.
 Clients need to display on the timeline where there is granule data and where there is none.

 It supports all normal granule parameters.
 It requires the following parameters.